Sweet Potato Cupcakes Topped with Marshmallows

 - Fill cupcake liners 3/4 full.

-- Place the muffins under a broiler for about three minutes or until the marshmallows are lightly browned.
+- Place the cupcakes under a broiler for about three minutes or until the marshmallows are lightly browned.
 They go from browned to burnt very quickly.
 It helps to keep the oven door open during broiling so you can watch them very closely.

 - While the marshmallows are still hot, gently push together any that may have moved during broiling.